Parameterized Approximation Algorithms for Bidirected Steiner Network Problems: Runtime lower bounds

 Fix the budget $B^*= 4\ell+ (2k+2\ell)\cdot B + (2k+2\ell)\cdot B + (2k+\ell)\cdot (B+4)$ where $B=7M= 7k^4$.
-The high-level intuition is the following: we need $4\ell$ from the budget just to satisfy demand pairs involving border vertices.
+The high-level intuition is the following: we need $4\ell$ (via orange edges) from the budget just to include one edge incident on each of the $4\ell$ border vertices (each of which is part of a demand pair).
 We have $(2k+2\ell)$ horizontal and vertical secondary gadgets each.
-We argue that any solution for \bidsn must satisfy the ``in-out'' property in each of the secondary gadgets, and then invoke \autoref{lem:macro-uniqueness-gadget}.
-Finally, for each main gadget, we again show that it must satisfy the ``in-out'' property and hence has cost at least $B$.
+We argue that any solution for \bidsn must satisfy the in-out property in each of the secondary gadgets, and then invoke \autoref{lem:macro-uniqueness-gadget}.
+Finally, for each main gadget, we again show that it must satisfy the in-out property and hence has cost at least~$B$.
 However, here we show that we additionally need at least four red edges (which have exactly one end-point in a main gadget) and hence the cost of any \bidsn solution restricted to edges having at least one end-point in each main gadget is at least $B+4$.
 Since we have $2k+\ell$ main gadgets, this completely uses up the budget $B^*$.